okta/okta.github.io/_source/_docs/api/getting_started/getting_a_token.md

 ## Token Best Practice: Service Account

-API tokens inherit the API access of the user who creates them, so we recommend you create a "service account," a user who exists to perform API tasks.
+API tokens inherit the API access of the user who creates them, so we recommend you create a "service account" user with only the permission levels you need for the token to perform the API tasks you require.